Get door-to-door bottle pick-up through Skip the Depot, and choose The Calgary Changemaker School as your designated charity!

 Kristina Kraychy graduated from the University of Calgary with a Bachelor of Music in Performance and a Bachelor of Education.
-She is currently in the final year of her Master’s in Education at the University of San Diego School of Leadership and Education Sciences.
+She is currently in the final semester of her Master’s in Education at the University of San Diego School of Leadership and Education Sciences.
 Kristina holds a current Alberta Teaching Certificate, is a Certified Holistic Nutritionist and is an affiliate teacher with the Royal Conservatory of Music.

 Kristina started her classroom teaching career at West Island College, an independent university preparatory school for grades 7-12, where she was asked to design, build and teach a new music and band program.
 She continued at West Island College teaching English Language Arts and leading music programs that were combined with humanitarian work, travel and outdoor education.
 She was honoured to have been presented with the "Teacher of the Year" award during her time there.